ralfbiedert/cheats.rs/content/_index.md

 </datum>

-Rust also has a number of special reference types that encode more than just an address.
-In particular:
+Rust also has a number of special reference types that encode more than just an address, see below.
+The respective `&mut` version is identical and omitted:

 <datum>
     <name><code>&'a [T]</code></name>